Skinner927/dirt/README.md

 *Dirt is under development.
 Any claims in this README may not be implemented.*

-Dirt is a task runner designed for teams that work on multiple projects who want to share common workflows with small augments at the project level.
+Dirt is a task runner designed for developers that work on multiple projects who want to share common workflows with small augments at the project level.
 Dirt works with monorepos.
 It also targets older technologies for better support for